-Design hardware solutions dedicated to deep learning computation – Many companies, ranging from startups to established manufacturers such as Intel, are actively developing Application Specific Integrated Circuits to accelerate the performance of deep learning for either training and inference.
-The Intel® Nervana™ Neural Network Processor™ (NNP) is one such ASIC.
+Design hardware solutions dedicated to deep learning computation – Many companies, ranging from startups to established manufacturers such as Intel, are actively developing Application Specific Integrated Circuits to accelerate the performance of deep learning for both training and inference.

 The current State-of-the-Art software solution for deep learning computation is to integrate kernel libraries such as Intel® Math Kernel Library for Deep Neural Networks and Nvidia’s CuDNN into deep learning frameworks.
 These kernel libraries offer a performance boost during runtime on specific hardware targets through highly-optimized kernels and other operator-level optimizations.

 Framework integration of kernel libraries does not scale.

 nGraph Compiler addresses the first two problems, and nGraph Compiler combined with PlaidML addresses the third problem. nGraph applies graph-level optimizations by taking the computational graph from a deep learning framework such as TensorFlow and reconstructing it with nGraph’s :abbr: IR (Intermediate Representation). nGraph IR centralizes computational graphs from various frameworks and provides a unified way to connect backends for targeted hardware.
 To address the third problem, nGraph is integrated with PlaidML, a tensor compiler, which generates code in LLVM, OpenCL, OpenGL, and Metal.
 Low-level optimizations are automatically applied to the generated code, resulting in a more efficient execution that does not require manual kernel integration for most hardware targets.